doktorupnos/crow/README.md

 University Task from our professor in "Software Engineering Special Topics" course

 # License
-The License of the project is signed under GPLv3.
+The license of the project is still in negotiation, but it will remain open source!

 # Development Methodology
 During the development of this project, we will be using a private access [Kanban](https://en.wikipedia.org/wiki/Kanban)